 Epic fails, grand lies, misunderstandings and lacking substance beyond looks or pedigree is not all that uncommon.
 There is no sense of privacy in New York.
 Your life is on full display for all to see.
 All your exes live within 5 miles of you and chances are the person you are dating has slept with your best friend or colleague.

 Dates are easy to come by and they will feel great if you are coming from SF where you had no dates but you will quickly learn, quality will be hard to come by.
 The sheer number of smart, intelligent, driven, funny, beautiful women is astounding but most of the guys in NYC are spoiled and lazy in terms of putting in work into relationships.
 With so much to offer, NYC can seem like a waste if you are tethered down in a relationship making it easy to date and meet others but hard to find quality folks and settle down.

 Additional homework: The show Sex & The City is a microcosm for what it’s like to live and date in New York, I recommend every guy and girl watch the series beginning to end.
 Despite it being introduced in 1998, it’s relevant today as it was then.
 Also, watch the show Girls as well for a similar, slightly more modern (millenial take).

 Dating In NYC Podcast: One of my favorite podcasts was from The Cut – Sex Lives.
 It’s off the air but worth listening to.

-For the best dating apps in New York, contact me today.
+For the best dating apps in New York or dating profile consultation, contact me today.